benjamin-jacobson/s3-phase-1-project/blog/readme.md

-# A beginner’s guide: JavaScript Functions
+# A Beginner’s Guide: JavaScript Functions

+We will begin with an exploration of functions, and then dive into specific use cases in JavaScript for using functions:

 1. Use Function Declaration
 2. Use an Anonymous Function